jimken-mido/soda/docs/examples/connectors/sql/sql.md

 ---
 sidebar_label: SQL Connector
 sidebar_position: 0
-description: Examples of how to push and pull data from SQL databases when using Phoenix to automate forensic and ediscovery workflows.
+description: Examples of how to push and pull data from SQL databases when using Phoenix to automate forensic and Land Rover Discovery workflows.
 ---

 # SQL Connector Examples